Gulf of Mexico

 Fishing: close up of mangrove snapper fish

-Red snapper season is open all month and there are lots of anglers who look forward to targeting these fish during the few weeks each summer that the season is open.
-But, catching them requires a long run offshore.
+Red snapper season usually opens in July—but always check MyFWC.com for exact dates—and many anglers look forward to targeting these fish during the few weeks each summer that the season is open.
+Keep in mind that catching them requires a long run offshore.
 Few are caught in less than 100 feet of water and most success comes from water depths of about 125 feet or more, sometimes much more.
-This means that runs of more than 40 miles offshore are likely, a painful prospect with this year’s fuel prices!
+This means that runs of more than 40 miles offshore are likely.

-Fortunately it’s not necessary to run that far to catch fish.
-“Other” snappers including lane snapper, mangrove snapper, vermilion snapper and yellowtail snapper can be taken in less than 100 feet of water.
-Lane snapper fishing is very good during July on natural bottom areas of flat rock in as little as 60 feet of water and mangrove snapper come from rocky ledges and artificial reefs just a few miles off the beach.
+“Other” snapper can be targeted much closer to shore, including lane snapper, mangrove snapper, vermilion snapper and yellowtail snapper, all of which can be taken in less than 100 feet of water.
+Lane snapper fishing is usually very good during July on natural bottom areas of flat rock in as little as 60 feet of water.
+Mangrove snapper tend to stack on rocky ledges and artificial reefs just a few miles off the beach.

-Not all the fishing this month is on the bottom.
-Look for action on Spanish mackerel around the bars outside Boca Grande Pass and further offshore anywhere there are schools of bait.
-Bonita, jacks and sharks will also show around those bait schools too.
+Not all the fishing in July is on bottom, though.
+Spanish mackerel action can usually be found around the bars outside Boca Grande Pass and further offshore, anywhere there are schools of bait.
+Bonita, jacks, and sharks will also show around those bait schools.

 Charlotte Harbor